d2l-ai/d2l-en/chapter_convolutional-modern/googlenet.md

 Finally, the outputs along each branch are concatenated along the channel dimension and comprise the block's output.
-The commonly-tuned hyperparameters of the Inception block are the number of output channels per layer, i.e., how to allocate capacity between convolutions of different size.
+The commonly-tuned hyperparameters of the Inception block are the number of output channels per layer, i.e., how to allocate capacity among convolutions of different size.

 ```{.python .input}
 %%tab mxnet